akibrhast/synology-config/README.md

 # Common issues:
 # - Missing environment variables
-# - Port 8501 already in use
+# - Port 8502 already in use on host
 # - Network conflicts
 ```